da21510/avl.github.io/principles/inexperience.md

 ---
 layout: default
-title: No Experience Required
+title: 職場新人
-description: Stay hungry.
-Stay foolish.
+description: No Experience Required
 ---

 ## Why are you willing to hire candidates with no experience?